Greek Tortoise Profile

 Greek tortoise subspecies

 The Greek tortoise (Testudo graeca) is also known with the common names of the "Mediterranean spur-thighed tortoise" and "Moorish tortoise."
-The Testudo graeca subspecies list varies depending on the source and publication date.
-Below is the 2008 Greek tortoise subspecies (ssp) listing from the IUCN / SCC Tortoise and Freshwater Turtle Specialist Group.
-For the current classification, go here [offsite link].
+The subspecies list varies depending on the source and publication date.
+As of this writing in 2008, below is the Greek tortoise subspecies (ssp) listing from the IUCN / SCC Tortoise and Freshwater Turtle Specialist Group.
+For full classification, go the current checklist [offsite link].

 Testudo graeca (T.g.) - spur-thighed tortoise, Greek tortoise, Moorish tortoise: